+Introduction

-To assess the progression of disease Duchenne Muscular Dystrophy (DMD), the proportion of fibrosis has been considered an important biomarker to provide prognostic clue [2].
-With the histo-images where muscle and fibrosis are stained red and blue, it is hence critical to have accurate segmentation for muscle and fibrosis in histo-images.
-While the classical K-Means and Otsu are unable to provide satisfactory results, the popular supervised deep learning method is also difficult to be applied in due to the scarce of manual annotated training sets.
-In our work, on the one hand we implement original u-net [3] by taking great K-Means segmentations as training set, on the other hand we innovatively modify the u-net [3] to a noise-tolerant u-net (NTUN) so that the training with noisy segmentations such as those from Otsu is possible.
-Both of methods show better performance than the K-Means and Otsu.
+To assess the progression of disease Duchenne Muscular Dystrophy (DMD), the proportion of fibrosis has been considered an important biomarker to provide prognostic information [2].
+In the histo-images, muscle and fibrosis are stained in red and blue. it is critical to have accurate segmentation for muscle and fibrosis in histo-images.
+While the classical K-Means and Otsu are unable to provide satisfactory results, the popular supervised deep learning method is also difficult to be applied due to the scarcity of manually annotated training sets.
+In our work, we implement the original u-net [3] by taking great K-Means segmentations as training set.
+More importantly we innovatively modify the u-net [3] to a noise-tolerant u-net (NTUN) so that the training with noisy segmentations such as those from Otsu is possible.
+Both methods show improved performance than the K-Means and Otsu.

+Objectives

+- Apply deep learning in histo-image segmentation with noisy training sets.

+- Relieve doctor from manual segmentation.